ryansonshine/aws-sso-creds-helper/README.md

 temporary role credentials.
 Once a solution is implemented in AWS CLI v2, this repo will be archived.

-¹ Renamed to IAM Identity Center as of July 26th, 2022.
+¹Renamed to IAM Identity Center as of July 26th, 2022.

 ## Install